trufflesuite/trufflesuite.github.io/_harp/public/tutorials/using-infura-custom-provider.md

 var address = "0x" + wallet.getAddress().toString("hex");
 ```

-Next, we need to set up the Provider Engine, telling it that we'd like to use our wallet to sign transactions, and use the rotsten network on infura for everything else:
+Next, we need to set up the Provider Engine, telling it that we'd like to use our wallet to sign transactions, and use the ropsten network on infura for everything else:

 ```javascript
 var providerUrl = "https://testnet.infura.io";